Affordable Ohio Health Insurance Plans

 Short-Term Contracts

-Temporary medical rates are very cheap if you need coverage less than a year.
+Temporary medical rates are very cheap if you need coverage less than a year (maximum four months).
 If you are simply waiting for Medicare benefits, perhaps just graduated from college or a trade school, or suddenly find yourself uninsured, a short-term policy can cover you cheaply and quickly.
-Benefits can be kept for up to 12-36 months without re-applying for a renewal policy.
+Benefits can be kept for up to four months without re-applying for a renewal policy.
 UnitedHealthcare and Allstate offer competitive rates.

 Your costs are influenced by many factors.
 But unless a “Single-Payer” system is implemented, premiums in the Parma area should remain fairly stable for the next few years.
 Naturally, “Catastrophic” plans will continue to cost hundreds of dollars less than “comprehensive” plans.
 Community General Hospital (on Powers Blvd.) has reasonable room, surgery, and procedure costs, which helps keep prices stable.

 Health Savings Accounts (HSAs) are also a popular option that allow you to reduce costs and pay for qualified medical expenses on a tax-free basis.
-In the Cleveland area, Oscar and Medical Mutual offer the most competitive HSA prices.
+In the Cleveland area, Oscar and Medical Mutual offer very competitive HSA prices.
 Medical Mutual and Anthem Blue Cross also should be considered for Group or Medicare (High-Deductible Plan G) options.
+The 2025 Plan G (HD) deductible is $2,800.

 Parma Health Insurance Rates